allegheny-college-cmpsc-580-spring-2025/presentations/README.md

 You will also be _grouped_ into pairs for this exercise, to be announced in our course's Discord server.

+Keep in mind that these presentations are no more than `5` minutes.
+This particular presentation _will not_ have a `Q & A`.
+Evaluation will be done by members of the class immediately proceeding the completion of the presentation.

 ### Slides

 For this presentation, you must create slides that aim to synthesize your independent findings.
 You may use any of your